Appearance

 }

-This response object is not the final result, but it does contain the Scenario Id that Zypr created.
-You will need this id at the next step.
+This response Scenario object is not the final result, but it does contain the scenario Id.
+You will need its value at the next step.